physicsIS/Physics-in-Arts/Poetry/README.md

 ## 📝 About

-This project explores the intersection of high-energy astrophysics and concrete poetry by implementing a Markov chain-based algorithm that transforms gamma-ray emission maps into poetic narratives.
+This project explores the intersection of high-energy astrophysics and poetry by implementing a Markov chain-based algorithm that transforms gamma-ray emission maps into poetic narratives.
 The algorithm processes data from the Fermi Large Area Telescope (FermiLAT), converting the universe's most energetic phenomena into literary expressions.

 ## 🌟 Features